 The secrets of metabolic disease

 While Hu and colleagues are trying to curb the rates of obesity, others are studying how to treat obesity-related diseases.
-One of the stars of this field is HSPH Professor Gökhan Hotamisligil, who chairs the Department of Genetics and Complex Diseases.
+One of the stars of this field is HSPH Professor Gökhan Hotamisligil, who chairs the Department of Molecular Metabolism.

 “The big question for me,” Hotamisligil said, “was why, in the presence of even a few extra pounds of accumulated fat, do you become prone to so many different diseases, including insulin resistance, diabetes, hypertension, asthma, neuro-degenerative diseases, and cancer?”

 Since arriving at the school in 1995, Hotamisligil has hunted the complex and elusive biological links between obesity and insulin resistance—the first stage in developing metabolic illness.
 He has bred special genetically altered mice that can gain weight and become obese and yet never develop or suffer the ill effects of obesity-related disease.
 He has uncovered new molecular pathways and identified control points that may prove to be valuable targets for short-circuiting the connection between obesity and poor health.
 He also studies the mechanisms behind inflammation—the body’s complex biological response to the cellular stress and injury caused by obesity, which is different from the classic inflammation caused by infection.
 Hotamisligil’s work could lead to novel treatments for metabolic illness.

 Deadly drinking: Alcohol and public health

 In the mid–1980s, the practice of choosing a “designated driver” to prevent alcohol-related traffic fatalities was not yet part of American culture.
 By the end of the decade, “designated driver” had become a household expression in the United States, thanks to Jay Winsten, associate dean for health communication and the Frank Stanton Director of the School’s Center for Health Communication.